joe-thirtytwonineteen/graql/docs/development/security.md

 In line with Netflix DGS and Spring GraphQL, GraQL does *not* provide a security framework.

-Authentication (identity) and authorization (can an identity perform an operation) should be handled within your endpoint (`/graphql`) and business (service) tier, respectively.
+Authentication and authorization should be handled within your endpoint (`/graphql`) and business (service) tiers.

 In simpler terms, you secure the `/graphql` route as you would any other, and your `@GraQLComponents` should delegate to services that perform authorization.